-System: If a person eats a corpse prepared by this rote, raise all of his Physical Attributes by I but lower his Social Attributes by 1 as well.
+System: If a person eats a corpse prepared by this rote, raise all of his Physical Attributes by 1 but lower his Social Attributes by 1 as well.
 The corpse must be eaten the day it's prepared.
-(In some paradigms, the cook - not the priest - performs this rote on the of his Physical Attributes and regains one on his Socials, until they all return to their original ratings.
+(In some paradigms, the cook - not the priest - performs this rote on the corpse.)
+Each day after, the cannibal loses a dot on one of his Physical Attributes and regains one on his Socials, until they all return to their original ratings.